 There are a lot of perks to owning a home, but there’s also a lot of responsibility that comes along with it.
 (And we’re talking about more responsibility than figuring out how to decorate.)
 For example, you have to deal with home insurance.
 Your main question might be this – what does home insurance cover?
-We’re going to tackle that question and explain what your policy will cover.
+We’re going to tackle that question and explain what a typical home insurance policy covers.
+(But of course, you really need to read your particular policy to understand how it protects your home.)

 What does Atlanta home insurance cover?